cephalization/chihuahua-bot/README.md

 `token=slackbot_api_token <other env vars from .env> ./chihuahua-bot`

+CI is setup on this repo, you can't merge code if it breaks the build or if it does not pass lint

 ### Useful development commands

+If CI breaks when you push your branch, try these

+- `golint ./..` check for linting issues in the repo
+- `gofmt ./..` format code and save changes
+- `go build` there should be no errors after this, you've run this if you tested your code in docker

 This section is mostly dedicated to docker since it makes development so much easier.